adambiltcliffe/codex/readme.md

 # Tests to write

-Summoning heroes
-Values of level 1 hero
-Values of higher level heroes
+Troq abilities
-Heroes return to command zone after dying
-Maestro's conferred ability works correctly
+Heroes return to command zone after dying (to do) Maestro's conferred ability works correctly
 Maestro's conferred ability disappears if Maestro does Maestro reduces cost to cast Virtuosos to 0 (to do)